-Unfortunately, certain stockbrokers, banks, investment advisors, trustees and other financial representatives fail to act in the best interest of their customers.
+Unfortunately, certain stockbrokers, banks, investment advisors, trustees and other financial representatives/institutions fail to act in the best interest of their clients/customers.
 This abuse typically arises in one of the following ways:

-Breach of fiduciary duty by the financial representative; and/or
+Breach of fiduciary duty by the financial representative

-Whether you are an aggrieved investor or a lawyer seeking to associate counsel that handles this area of the law, please call us today to discuss the potential case.
+Whether you are an aggrieved investor or a lawyer seeking to associate counsel who handles this area of the law, please call Rob today to discuss the potential case.